BME Rule #1: Store of Value

 - The innovation of Bitcoin’s digital scarcity was the way out of a broken financial system where in an economic crisis, governments rescued banks at the expense of the people by taxing them through inflation

-- The 21 Million limit makes the laws of supply and demand kick into overdrive, greatly increasing its volatility in the short-medium term, but overall increases in value over the long-term.
+- The limited supply makes the laws of supply and demand kick into overdrive, greatly increasing Bitcoin’s volatility in the short-medium term, but overall increases in value over the long-term.

 - Bitcoin is prime real-estate.
 Just imagine if the entire world was in a bidding war for a piece of the moon, only it’s really made out of cheese…

 - SoV is found in goods with monetary premiums, or goods that are: scarce, portable, durable, recognizable, verifiable, divisible (like rare metals)

 - Scarcity is most important.
 If the money is difficult to find/acquire, it’s SoV is protected.

 - Scarcity + SoV = Hard Money, meaning it’s hard to produce, inflate, devalue, and can never be counterfeited.